-- 1) The FEP shall contain the following details: - a) Full name, address and contact details (including email addresses and telephone numbers) of the person(s) responsible for the farming activities under this FEP or trading name (if applicable). - b) A list of land parcels which constitute the properties or enterprises and including: - i) The physical address and ownership of each parcel of land (if different from the person responsible for managing the properties or enterprises) and any relevant farm identifiers such as the dairy supply number, Agribase identification number, valuation reference; and - ii) The legal description of each parcel of land. - 2) The FEP shall contain map(s) or aerial photograph(s) of the land area(s) at a scale that clearly show the locations of: - a) The boundaries of the legal parcels of the properties/enterprises; and - b) Any relevant internal property/enterprise boundaries that relate to risks and mitigation actions described in the FEP; and - c) Any water bodies including rivers, streams, drains, permanent lakes, ponds, springs and wetlands; and - d) The existing and proposed riparian vegetation and fences (or other stock exclusion methods) adjacent to water bodies; and - e) The places where stock access or cross water bodies (including bridges, culverts and fords); and - f) Vulnerable Land areas, as identified in Part B 3(a); and - g) The existing and future mitigation actions to control farming activities and manage any associated contaminant diffuse discharges; and - h) Any freshwater monitoring locations associated with mitigation targets. - 3) The FEP shall contain an assessment of the risk of any diffuse discharges of sediment, nitrogen, phosphorus and microbial pathogens associated with the farming activities on the land parcels, and the priority of those identified risks, having regard to Sub-catchment targets in Table 3.11-1 and the priority of lakes and wetlands within the Sub-catchment.
+- 1) The FEP shall contain the following details: - a) Full name, address and contact details (including email addresses and telephone numbers) of the person(s) responsible for the farming activities under this FEP or trading name (if applicable). - b) A list of land parcels which constitute the subject land and including: - i) The physical address and ownership of each parcel of land (if different from the person responsible for managing the properties or enterprises) and any relevant farm identifiers such as the dairy supply number, Agribase identification number, valuation reference; and - ii) The legal description of each parcel of land. - 2) The FEP shall contain map(s) or aerial photograph(s) of the land area(s) at a scale that clearly show the locations of: - a) The boundaries of the legal parcels of the properties/enterprises; and - b) Any relevant internal property/enterprise boundaries that relate to risks and mitigation actions described in the FEP; and - c) Any water bodies including rivers, streams, drains, permanert lakes, ponds, springs and wetlands; and - d) The existing and proposed riparian vegetation and fences (or other stock exclusion methods) adjacent to water bodies; and - e) The places where stock access or cross water bodies (including bridges, culverts and fords); and - f) Vulnerable Land areas, as identified in Part B 3(a); and - g) The existing and future mitigation actions to control farming activities and manage any associated contaminant diffuse discharges; and - h) Any freshwater monitoring locations associated with mitigating actions. - 3) The FEP shall contain an assessment of the risk of any diffuse discharges of sediment, nitrogen, phosphorus and microbial pathogens associated with the farming activities on the land parcels, and the priority of those identified risks, having regard to Sub-catchment freshwater objectives, targets and limits (Total Nitrogen and Total Phosphorous) within the relevant Sub-catchment in Table 3.11-1 and the priority of lakes and wetlands within the Sub-catchment.
 As a minimum, the assessment shall include: